-Net cash provided by operating activities increased \$82.5 million in 2018 compared to 2017, primarily due to advance payments received under a JPF DCS contract, partially offset by higher pension contributions in the current period.
+Net cash provided by operating activities increased \$80.4 million in 2018 compared to 2017, primarily due to advance payments received under a JPF DCS contract, partially offset by higher pension contributions in 2018.

-Net cash used in investing activities decreased \$1.9 million in 2018 compared to 2017 primarily due to proceeds received from the sale of assets and the absence of an earnout payment associated with a previous acquisition incurred in the prior period.
+Net cash used in investing activities remained relatively flat in 2018 compared to 2017, primarily due to proceeds received from the sale of assets in 2018 and the absence of an earnout payment associated with a previous acquisition incurred in 2017, mostly offset by higher expenditures for property, plant and equipment.

-Net cash used in financing activities increased in 2018 by \$86.6 million compared to 2017, primarily due to the absence of the convertible notes transactions and higher net repayments of our revolving credit facility in the current period.
-In the prior period, convertible notes transactions consisted of \$200.0 million in proceeds received from the issuance of our 2024 Notes and \$58.6 million in proceeds related to the unwind of a portion of the convertible note hedge transactions related to our 2017 Notes, which were partially offset by the cost to repurchase a portion of the 2017 Notes, the purchase of the capped call transactions related to our 2024 Notes and higher debt issuance costs associated with the issuance of our 2024 Notes.
+Net cash used in financing activities increased in 2018 by \$87.5 million compared to 2017, primarily due to the absence of the convertible notes transactions and higher net repayments of our revolving credit facility in 2018.
+In 2017, convertible notes transactions consisted of \$200.0 million in proceeds received from the issuance of our 2024 Notes and \$58.6 million in proceeds related to the unwind of a portion of the convertible note hedge transactions related to our 2017 Notes, which were partially offset by the cost to repurchase a portion of the 2017 Notes, the purchase of the capped call transactions related to our 2024 Notes and higher debt issuance costs associated with the issuance of our 2024 Notes.